Showing 97-192 of 660 items found in Events

 Plane & Pilot Midwest LSA Expo

 At the Plane & Pilot Midwest LSA Expo, you'll find Light Sport Aircrafts lined on the tarmac of the Mt.
 Vernon Airport.
-Also find LSA's for sale, LSA ancillary equipment, and LSA related services.
+Also find LSA's for sale, ancillary equipment and related services.

-Phillip Phillips, is bringing the music from his platinum selling debut album The World from the Side of the Moon to the Genesee Theatre.
-Featuring such hits as “Home” and “Gone, Gone, Gone”, this Georgia native wows with his songwriting chops, guitar skills, and rich vocals.
-Don’t miss one of the hottest up-and-coming artists of the year with his only US stop on his North America tour!
-Tickets are $38-$48.
+Phillip Phillips, is bringing the music from his platinum selling debut album The World from the Side of the Moon to the Ravinia.
+This Georgia native wows with his songwriting chops, guitar skills, and rich vocals.
+Along with Matt Nathanson.
+This will a great show!

 Celebrate the pepper harvest from 11am to 5pm, A favorite gathering for all chile heads and hot pepper fans.
 Walk the pepper field and see many varieties of hot peppers in bloom, meet the vendors and see who makes the best hot/spicy food, visit the Pepper Farm Store and select your favorite salsa, jellies, spices and pepper products, relax, visit with friends, enjoy great local music and soak in great southern Illinois pepper heat.
 618-893-1443. www.darnhotpeppers.com